cerebral/cerebral/API.md

 ```
 Both these removes the ref and linked id.

-**So why use this?**.
+##### So why use this?
 When you download and update data in the client you should put that data in a map (object) and use arrays to display that data.
 The reason is that these gives you a data storage of sorts.
 Displaying data will be used by referencing this source data.
-To give complete control of all this referencing you can use cerebrals implementation.
+To give complete control of all this referencing you can use Cerebrals implementation.

 Let us optimistically update our application with a new todo.
 ```js